 Bottom line: This heavy parka is a great alternative to down when you're faced with wet conditions.

-The Patagonia DAS "dead air space" Parka is the most bombproof jacket we reviewed, and easily won our Top Pick for Warmth.
-We believe it is the best insulator for the nastiest conditions.
+Want the most bombproof jacket we reviewed?
+Check out the Patagonia DASParka (DAS stands for Dead Air Space).
+It easily won our Top Pick for Warmth.
+It's the best insulator for the nastiest conditions.
 When it's not quite snowing, not quite raining, and the wind is trying to knock you over, the DAS Parka is your best option to throw on top of every layer and slog through the mess.
 Ice climbing and mountaineering in just-above-freezing, when a down coat could get soaked through, is the time for this specialized piece to shine.
 All this protection does come with a price though; the DAS Parka packs down to the size of a small sleeping bag in its included stuff sack, and it is the heaviest jacket we reviewed.

 RELATED REVIEW: The Best Men's Synthetic Insulated Jackets of 2017

 Our Analysis and Hands-on Test Results

 Check out the following chart to see where the DAS Parka landed in our Overall Performance metric.

 Our Top Pick for Warmth, this award winner feels warm like a down coat, only much heavier and less compressible.
 It features 120 g/m2 of Primaloft Silver Insulation Hi-Loft, beefed up with extra 60g/m2 Primaloft Gold in the torso, and you can see and feel the lofty barrier between you and the elements.
 It features a thick neck collar and an insulated hood that feels quite cozy when zipped up all the way.
 Let it be clear that no other jacket in this review comes close to matching the warmth of this contender.